StanfordPL/stoke/README.md

 are tagged by travis CI's internal build ID.
 For these images, you will need to run `make` inside the `stoke` folder.

+You can build your own docker images by running `docker build -t stoke .` in the top level of this repository.

 Downloading and Building STOKE
 =====